blacklightpy/vaultofknowledge/World Building/Philosophy/Life.md

 To experience life in coexistence, we have to consider the physical existence of every object, including our bodies.
 Our bodies provide us with all the facilities required to experience life in the physical world.
 So we must take care of our bodies by keeping good habits.

-Living things avoid decay from disorder and equilibrium.
+Living things avoid decay from disorder and equilibrium. ~Erwin Schrodinger